 Preventing Neglect and Abuse

-The Big Cat Public Safety Act for the 116th US Congress Session (2019-2021) has been reintroduced to the House of Representatives as H.R.
-1380 and the Senate as S. 2561.
-It has been passed through the House subcommittee and should go to vote on the floor soon.
-It was only recently introduced to the Senate.
+The Big Cat Public Safety Act for the 117th US Congress Session (2021-2023) has been reintroduced to the House of Representatives as H.R.
+263 and has yet to be reintroduced to the Senate.
+It has been assigned to the Natural Resource Committee in the House.

 Today there are more tigers living in the United States than in the wild.